w3f/Grants-Program/applications/infinity_wallet.md

 **How did you hear about the Grants Program?**
-Our support team has received many requests from users reaching out over the last several months regarding expanding support/developing out Polkadot and Kusama, some had suggested the grants program.
+Our support team has received many requests from users reaching out over the last several months regarding expanding support/developing out Polkadot, some had suggested the grants program.